 Step 7: Transfer sprouted seeds to growing medium.
 Some seeds will sprout quicker than others.
 As soon as a seed shows tiny roots it is ready to plant.
 Carefully transfer your sprouted seed to your prepared seedling containers or soil blocks.
 Be very careful not to damage the root.
 If you do, the sprout will die.
 If the root has grown into the paper towel, snip around it and plant paper towel and all.

 Place the sprouted seed on top of your growing medium and cover with dry seedling mix.
 Mist with your spray bottle and place under your growing lights.

 Step 8: Keep your seedlings warm and moist.
 Use your spray bottle to keep the soil surface moist and continue caring for your seedlings as described from step 5 on in this article: 10 Steps to Starting Seedlings Indoors.

 Pre-germinating seeds with a damp paper towels is a great gardening hack that speeds up germination by providing the seeds with ideal environment.
 Plus you can see the seeds sprout and not have to wonder what is happening under the soil.

 This article was originally published on March 5, 2014.
 It has been updated with additional information, photos, and video.

 - How to Set Up a Seed-Starting Grow Light Shelf

 - 10 Steps to Starting Seedlings Indoors

-- Vegetable Garden Planning: How to Develop a Seed Starting Schedule
+- How to Make a Seed Starting Schedule